pragathoys/jquery_prefill_form/README.md

 # jquery_prefill_form
 JQuery Code for Creating and using Presets of Data to automatically fill input fields

-#S TEP 1 : Create Data Sets
+#STEP 1 : Create Data Sets

 the structure is as follows: